 If you know what you want to major in, rule out colleges that don’t offer your major.
 Don’t try to tailor your interests to fit a school just because it has a good reputation.

 Unsure what you want to major in?
 Think about what areas you excel in and what interests you.
-If math and science is your thing, consider tech colleges or others which offer research opportunities for undergraduates.
+If math and science is your thing, consider tech colleges or others that offer research opportunities for undergraduates.
 If you’ve always been a humanities person, look into liberal arts colleges as well.